pagkly/Zed/Investopedia3/Understanding the Federal Income Tax.md

 Tax deducted from income is known as the federal income tax.
 All money earned whether as a wage, a salary, cash gift from an employer, business income, tips, gambling income, bonuses, or unemployment compensation constitutes as income for federal tax purposes.1

-The federal income tax is built on a [progressive tax system](https://www.investopedia.com/terms/p/progressivetax.asp), where higher income earners are taxed at a higher rate.
+The federal income tax is built on a [[progressive tax system]](https://www.investopedia.com/terms/p/progressivetax.asp), where higher income earners are taxed at a higher rate.
 Taxpayers who earn below an annual threshold set by the government would pay little to no tax, while workers who earn six figures or more annually have a mandatory tax rate that applies to their income.
 The tax rate that applies to each individual is set up in a marginal tax bracket that shows the highest tax rate to be paid on income earned.
 In effect, the amount of taxable income that one earns determines which tax bracket he would fall into.

 The table below shows the marginal tax brackets for single taxpayers, or taxpayers who are married by filing separately.